SAP-samples/teched2024-AD181/exercises/ex1.7/README.md

 ## Preview

-In this lesson, we’ll review the customer loyalty program application you’ve just built.
+In this lesson, we’ll preview the customer loyalty program application you’ve just built.

 1. To preview your application, go to the upper-right corner, and